World history (field): Establishment and perimeters of the field

-Trying to escape the nation-state, global history tries to transcend nation boundaries by looking at larger unburdened by spacial limitations.
-Thus World History tends to study networks, connections, and systems that cross traditional boundaries of historical study like linguistic, cultural, and national borders.
-World History is often concerned to explore social dynamics that have led to large-scale changes in human society, such as industrialization and the spread of capitalism, and to analyse how large-scale changes like these have affected different parts of the world.
-Like other branches of history-writing in the second half of the twentieth century, World History has a scope far beyond historians' traditional focus on politics, wars, and diplomacy, taking in a panoply of subjects like gender history, social history, cultural history, and environmental history.
+Seeking to escape the nation-state, global history aims to transcend national boundaries by examining larger scales, unburdened by spatial limitations.
+Thus, World history tends to study networks, connections, and systems that cross traditional boundaries of historical study like linguistic, cultural, and national borders.
+World history is often concerned with exploring social dynamics that have led to large-scale changes in human society, such as industrialization and the spread of capitalism, and with analysing how these changes have affected different parts of the world.
+Like other branches of history-writing in the second half of the twentieth century, world history has a scope far beyond historians' traditional focus on politics, wars, and diplomacy, taking in a panoply of subjects like gender history, social history, cultural history, and environmental history.